awgreene/cpu-consuming-app/README.md

-# A GoLang app that uses more and more cpu
+# A cpu intensive GoLang App